 5.4 Product Pricing

-To capture the market at the start, we will keep our charges lowest-in-the-market rate.
-In addition, our video game store will ensure that the prices of all the video games and accessories available in our store are competitive with what is obtainable amongst video game retail stores within our level and in our location.
+To capture the market at the start, we will keep our charges the lowest possible.
+In addition, our video game store will ensure that the prices of all the video games and accessories available in our store are competitive with those that are obtainable from other video game stores.

 Marketing Strategy of video store business

 Now that you are familiar with how to build a video game store business, the next step is to develop practical marketing strategies for your store.
-This is one of the essential parts of a video store business plan marketing.
-The video game business plan template for The Game Garage will be quite helpful to help you understand our marketing trends and targeted customers.
+This is one of the essential parts of a video store business marketing plan.
+The video game business plan template for Game Garage will help you understand the marketing trends and targeted customers.

 6.1 Competitive Analysis

-- Our store will aim to hire the most competent and top-ranking professionals with extensive experience in their required field to provide services best in class.
+- Our store will aim to hire the most competent and top-ranking professionals with extensive experience in their respective fields.

 - Our video store believes in a combined effort.
-Our experts will have in-depth conversations with the customers/clients to provide their desired video game products to provide top-class services.
+Our experts will have in-depth conversations with the customers/ clients to provide their desired video game products and provide top-class services.

-- Under our particular training program, we will provide special training in the market to our executives and employees.
+- Under our particular training program, we will provide special training to our executives and employees.